kagalle/objective-gentoo/gentoo_install_guide.rst

        passwd ken
        rc-service sshd start

    #.
+Connect remotely to the machine being installed (optional)

       Note the IP given given to ``livecd`` in the above step, then ssh to the livecd machine from the machine you wish to continue working from.

-      If you have a local DHCP server / name server that the live CD gets an IP address from (such as technitium)  then...
+      If you have a local DHCP server / name server that the live CD gets an IP address from (such as Technitium)  then ``livecd`` may be registered as a host on the network.
+Otherwise you have to use the machine's IP address.

+      Each time that the livecd is booted, the ssh service will generate a new key to identify itself, so the StrictHostKeyChecking option is to allow connection in this case.

       ::

-       ssh ken@livecd
+       ssh -o StrictHostKeyChecking=no ken@livecd
        password: ****
        sudo -i